byrek3d/ML-Project-2-EPFL/README.md

 	`conda install -c conda-forge scikit-surprise`

-1. Explanation of the main helper functions that you can find in utils.py
+1. Explanation of the main helper functions that you can find in utils.py and features.py

     - create_csv_submission(ids, y_pred, name):